matt-noonan/storm-country-site/gof-strategy.md

 ```

 Despite how it naturally reads, this isn't saying that `uniqueM items bogosort` will
 give us a random `Bool`.
-It means that we'll get a `Bool`, and in the process we will
+It means that we'll get a `Bool`, and along the way we will
 be making use of some random process.
 In fact, `uniqueM items bogosort` will always
 return the same result as `unique items bubblesort`, though the runtime will be randomized
 (and terrible!)